|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The School of Graduate Studies, as a unit of the State University of New York, gives preference for admission to residents of New York State.
 However, applications from out-of-state residents are very much encouraged.
 The school is also authorized under federal law to enroll non-immigrant foreign students with appropriate visas.
 Admission to the School of Graduate Studies is limited to students seeking the degree of PhD or MD/PhD for research in basic biological sciences, biomedical sciences and biomedical engineering.

 Applications are reviewed by program-specific admissions committees.
 Candidates for a doctoral degree are only admitted on a full-time residence basis.
-We do not enroll students in Master's Programs although we support the Polytechnic MS program in Biomedical Engineering with biomedical science teaching and lab rotations.
-The PhD program in Biomedical Engineering is a joint program with Polytechnic University.
+We do not enroll students in Master's Programs although we support the NYU Polytechnic MS program in Biomedical Engineering with biomedical science teaching and lab rotations.
+The PhD program in Biomedical Engineering is a joint program with NYU Polytechnic School of Engineering.

 Members of the graduate faculty will sponsor students in their own fields of expertise, and application to the School of Graduate Studies implies willingness on the part of the candidate to work on subject matter that is relevant to ongoing faculty research at Downstate.

 Applicants should submit the following documents to the Office of the School of Graduate Studies, Box 41, State University of New York Downstate Medical Center, 450 Clarkson Avenue, Brooklyn, NY 11203-2098:

 The deadline for applications is January 16, but we will review exceptional applications throughout the year.
 Stipends as well as tuition scholarships are available to graduate students.
 Stipends for the 2014-2015 academic year will be no less than $26,930/year for PhDs and MD/PhDs in the School of Graduate Studies.